elifkinli/Comp20-WebDev/mapchat/README.md

 							       Elif Kinli
 								   10/26/2015
 ===============================================================================
+	- This assignment aims to code in JavaScript and use Google Maps API for the first time.
 	- The homework is implemented correctly to my knowledge.
-	- Got help from : Ming Chow!, the links that are given on the assignment
+	- Got help from : Ming Chow!
 	- Hours spent on the assignment: 3
-	- The reason that I don't have many git commits is that I ran it on a local host by typing "python -m SimpleHTTPServer"

 ===============================================================================